gg-ed/gg-ed.github.io/index.md

 In my past life, I worked in various capacities in the Singapore Public Service, with my work largely revolving around leading teams of data scientists.
 A largest bulk of that time is spent with the Public Service Division, in the area of Human Resource Analytics.
 I continue to maintain close ties with the Government Technology Agency in Singapore.

-Currently, I work very closely with Minglong, a PhD student starting his fourth year in NUS.
+Currently, I am advising Minglong, a fourth-year PhD student in the Department of Analytics & Operations in NUS Business School.
+I also work closely with Yangge, a second-year PhD with the Institute of Operations Research and Analytics.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>